 Candles can help with pests, are beautiful and can add perfect lighting to twilight events, but if they are open and unprotected, you may need approval from the fire department.
 It’s not impossible, just make sure you’re meeting all requirements for safety.

-Pittman said planning outdoor events on public property is a smooth process when event organizers start early – more than a year ahead is ideal and no less than 90 days is required.
-The City of Grand Rapids also has a thorough online resource guide to walk people through the process.
+Pittman says planning outdoor events on public property is a smooth process when event organizers start early – more than a year ahead is ideal and her office requires a permit application form to be turned in at least 70 days prior to your event.
+(Any later and additional fees apply).